UNIVERSE-HPC/course-material/scientific_computing/ode_solvers/index.md

 name: Solving ODEs
 dependsOn: [scientific_computing.essential_maths]
 files: [01-AM.md, 02-PM.md]
-summary: This course introduces you to different implementations of Ordinary Differential Equation (ODE) solvers.
+summary: This course introduces you to different methods and implementations of Ordinary Differential Equation (ODE) solvers.
 attribution:
   - citation: This material has been adapted from material by Joe Pitt-Francis from the "Scientific Computing" module of the SABS R³ Center for Doctoral Training.